gerritonagoodday/google_translate/README.md

 google\_translate.pl: Translates any arbitrary text from one language to another.

 It also preserves formatting tags (e.g. %1$s, %03c, %d, %e), substitution tags (e.g. {} and \[\]}),
-programming functions names (class::method) and HTML tags in the input text in the same order as they were encountered.
+programming function-names (class::method) and HTML tags in the input text in the same order as they were encountered.
 The results are unpredictable when the translated-to language necessarily requires a sentence-part rearrangement.
 You should manually check that the tags are in the correct context.